funkyfisch/node-static-frontend-server/README.md

 evaluate the environment variables that you reference, create the two proxy definitions and finally will serve your built Vue files at the defined UI_PORT

-## TODOs

-- Handle http vs https
-- add tests
-- add proper output for the different errors
-- add ability to read the serving port from command line and override the env variable UI_PORT
-- add CI and packaging ability for standalone binary
-- check presence of dist folder and its contents
-- add ability to not use a config file if no proxies are needed
-- add ability to select location of /dist folder